fossasia/susi.ai/docs/Skill_Tutorial.md

 ### Tutorial Level 8: Conditions for Answers

 Whenever you are using variables in answers which are not set in the same rule, you should test if these variables exist and had been set.
-It is possible to add simple conditions to the answer lines:
+It is possible to add conditions to the answer lines:

 ```
 How do I feel?